 The Tcl test suite may experience failures under certain host conditions that are not fully understood.
 Therefore, test suite failures here are not surprising, and are not considered critical.
-The TZ=UTC parameter sets the time zone to Coordinated Universal Time (UTC), also known as Greenwich Mean Time (GMT), but only for the duration of the test suite run.
+The TZ=UTC parameter sets the time zone to Coordinated Universal Time (UTC), but only for the duration of the test suite run.
 This ensures that the clock tests are exercised correctly.
 Details on the TZ environment variable are provided in Chapter 7.